 (5) The police allege that the plaintiff’s kicking with his legs prevented Xena from grabbing holding onto his leg for the purposes of making an apprehension.
 The police allege that the plaintiff’s kicking behavior was the impetus causing caused Xena to continually bite the plaintiff.
 After the attack stopped, as a result of the dog being pulled off the plaintiff, the apprehension was completed and the plaintiff was handcuffed.

 (6) Although Xena received training in the “bite-and-hold” apprehension technique, she nevertheless had never used the technique for subject apprehension when deployed in a field situation; and she was inexperienced in the utilization of this technique in field situations.

-For these kinds of dogs aggressive biting behavior is highly self-reinforcing in its own right.
+For these kinds of dogs, the aggressive biting behavior is highly self-reinforcing in its own right.
 In other words, the opportunity to attack a person is a reward in itself.
-Hence, for my perspective I would have expected the dog to engage in biting behavior in an unabated fashion.
+Hence, from my perspective, I would have expected the dog to engage in biting behavior in an unabated fashion.
 Moreover, in this particular instance, the biting behavior by Xena was encouraged because the handler was his partner “good girl, good girl” while she was biting the plaintiff.